-To help as many USO connections as possible fall below the £3,400 threshold, the USO providers would be required to assume and aggregate the level of local demand.
-This potentially brings more connections under the reasonable cost threshold.
+To help as many USO connections as possible fall below the £3,400 threshold, the USO providers are required to assume and aggregate the level of local demand.
+This potentially brings more connections under the reasonable cost threshold by sharing the costs.

 The Government set these minimum speeds for the USO when it introduced legislation in March 2018.